What is HTTPS?

 Since Google itself has already confirmed their support of HTTPS, it’s in your best interest to follow the trend.
 Be sure to read up on best practices before planning your move to HTTPS.

-Remember to test out the new HTTPS report in Site Audit to see if your website has any issues migrating completely to HTTPS.
+Remember to test out the new HTTPS report in Site Audit to see if your website has any issues migrating completely to HTTPS and check out new research about 10 HTTPS Implementation Mistakes.

 Do you have any tips on website security, or how to make a smooth transition from HTTP to HTTPS?
 Share your thoughts in the comments!